tidymass/tidymass-website/content/en/windows/export-and-recovery.md

 [Tutorial contents](/windows/) · Applies to: 0.1.63

+## Visual guide: the route through this chapter

+{{< tutorial-figure src="/tutorial-images/windows-export-and-recovery-en.svg" caption="Export the run you actually reviewed.
+Numbers show the reading order; this is a schematic." >}}

+Select the intended runs before choosing file types.
+Export full tables, R objects, settings, code and logs where needed.
+Open one exported table and object to verify the IDs and dimensions.
+Keep separately referenced raw files and databases with the backup.

 ## Save a figure

 Click **Download plot** near the figure and choose an available format.
 Dimensions are in inches; PNG supports DPI.
 Some figures also provide **Download CSV**.
 Inspect the exported file: an R-generated export may use the full range rather than the current interactive zoom.